 Jimmy Waldo: Yeah, exactly.
 What a shame?
 Gary and I would talk, and Gary would go, “Have you heard anything about Vinnie?”
 I haven’t heard anything about Vinnie.
 Hirsh, they didn’t get along.
 Hirsh goes, yeah.
 I don’t know anything about Vinnie.
-We’re all in different worlds, and yet in all those different worlds, nobody heard about the guy.
+We’re all in different worlds, yet nobody heard about the guy in all those different worlds.
 I felt it was a shame because Vinnie could have been out there making records.
 Not that they would have been successful, necessarily.
 Who knows?
 But he could have been making music.
 He obviously didn’t make music.
 Whatever he was doing, he didn’t make any music.

 THE WARRIOR CD

-Jimmy Waldo: We had the songs that we had recorded and Gary Shea and I owned the recordings.
+Jimmy Waldo: We had the songs we had recorded, and Gary Shea and I owned the recordings.
 I had made the recordings and owned the recordings, easy.
 It’s just good music, and I was proud of it, and I knew it would never come out.
 It made sense to put it out.
 It was crazy.
-It was around, and nobody ever hears it.
-What I thought it was cool stuff.
+It was around, and nobody ever heard it.
+What I thought, it was cool stuff.